integrated-application-development/sonar-delphi/README.md

 SonarDelphi can be built with JDK 17+ using [Maven](https://maven.apache.org/).

-To build the project and run all tests, execute the following command from the project's root directory:
+To build the project and run unit tests, execute the following command from the project's root directory:

 ```bash
 mvn clean install